shakilislam3412/Projects/README.md

 # Projects
-this is a project's which  have  done by me and my team.
+this is a project's which is done by me and my team.